Cinnamon Raisin Sourdough Bread

 - Make sure your sourdough is fed and ripe.
 Place all the ingredients (minus the filling ingredients) in a stand mixer fitted with a dough hook (or use your hands) and knead for about 5 minutes to form a soft dough (at least 10 minutes if kneading by hand).
 Place the dough in a lightly greased bowl, cover loosely with plastic wrap, and let it rise in a warm place for 60-90 minutes or until doubled in size.

 - Once the bread is done baking, gently run a butter knife along the edges of the loaf pan and turn the loaf out of the pan.
 While it's still hot, brush the surface with some melted butter.
 Let the bread cool completely before slicing it.
-This bread is absolutely PERFECT for toasting!
+(This bread is absolutely perfect for toasting!)Store the bread once fully cooled in an airtight container at room temperature where it will keep for 2-3 days.

 Nutrition